hc6pe/adifupload/README.md

 Edit adifupload/adifupload.sh and change the following variables to suit your needs:

 #Where is your .adi file located?

-Specify the full path
+#Specify the full path (change YOURUSERNAME to the homedir of your username)

-ADIFILE="/home/pi/.local/share/WSJT-X/wsjtx_log.adi"
+ADIFILE="/home/YOURUSERNAME/.local/share/WSJT-X/wsjtx_log.adi"

 #your eQSL username.
 Use CAPS altough I think lowercase will work as well